 Your patients will then receive an email each time a new workout is created and they will just have to click in the email to access the workout you’ve prepared, from any device and location.

-Emails provide a very easy access to the workouts
+Emails provide very easy access to the workouts you assign.

 If you want more control over the number and order of the exercises, as well as their difficulty settings, you can use the Scheduled Exercises list on the right of the page.